The BWPA is run by members for members.

 Secretary

-After a trial lesson in a PA28 sparked a love of aviation, Jo achieved her LAPL at Barton Aerodrome with LAC flying School in 2024.
-She is currently upgrading to her PPL and having completed her night rating.
+After a trial lesson in a PA28 sparked a love of aviation, Jo achieved her LAPL at Barton Aerodrome with LAC flying School in 2024 upgrading to PPL in 2025.
+She also completed her night rating at Blackpool Airport and is currently working towards an IRR rating.
 She has enjoyed exploring aviation, including many cross country trips with her husband and a trial aerobatic flight with North West Aeros at Barton.
 One of Jo’s most exciting flights was over the Alps and Courchevel from Annemasse in a Robin DR400.
-When she’s not flying Jo enjoys practising Taekwon-Do, hiking and being an Explorer Scout Leader, where she is also an Archery instructor.
+When she’s not flying Jo enjoys practising Taekwon-Do, hiking and being an Explorer Scout Leader.

 Amber Dash